 What kind of reasons might cause somebody to see a Naturopath?

-G & C: So many different ones!
+So many different ones!
 Clients consult with naturopaths to gain assistance managing a range of conditions including cardiovascular, musculoskeletal, mental health, gastrointestinal, respiratory and reproductive conditions (McIntyre, et al., 2019).

-Naturopaths often work in conjunction with medical and allied health practitioners offering complementary medicine to clients with a range of acute and chronic health conditions.
+Naturopaths often work in conjunction with medical and allied health practitioners offering Complementary Medicine to clients with a range of acute and chronic health conditions.

-G & C: Modern Naturopaths utilise traditional, health science and research knowledge to inform practice.
+Modern Naturopaths utilise traditional, health science and research knowledge to inform practice.
 Naturopathic practitioners evaluate health via a solid understanding of pathophysiology, symptomatology, biochemistry, physical assessment and functional pathology together with traditional diagnostics.
 Consultations often take one hour as the practitioner explores the whole health of the individual.
 Naturopaths use a broad range of natural treatments.

-What kind of education would they need?
+What kind of education do Naturopaths need?

-G & C: Things have recently changed and a bachelor’s degree is now the minimum standard of education recommended by the Australian Government.
+Things have recently changed and a bachelor’s degree is now the minimum standard of education recommended by the Australian Government.
 This is precisely why we offer the Bachelor of Health Science in Naturopathy.

 The degree is monitored to ensure graduates achieve a high level of cognitive, technical and communication skills and have the ability to work autonomously in complex and unpredictable environments (Australian Qualifications Framework Advisory Board, 2013).
-This requires well developed critical thinking, judgement and decision-making skills.
+This requires well-developed critical thinking, judgement and decision-making skills.
 These educational standards are in line with the qualifications required for allied and other registered complementary health professions.

 Australian Naturopathic educational standards include training in western herbal medicine and clinical nutrition, lifestyle and behavioural counselling and traditional remedies such as homeopathy and flower essences.
 It is important for students to check their qualification meets current Australian Government Standards.